Clustered Federated Learning based on Nonconvex Pairwise Fusion: Fusion penalized federated clustering

 To address the aforementioned concerns, we propose a novel distributed optimization method called {FPFC} to cluster devices in the setup of FL.
-First, we reformulate \eqref{eq:sobj} into the constrained optimization problem by introducing a set of new parameters $\theta_{ij}\equiv \omega_i-\omega_j$ \eqref{eq:const}.
-Next, we apply a Douglas-Rachford (DR) splitting strategy employed by ADMM to the resulting problem.
+First, we reformulate \eqref{eq:sobj} into a constrained optimization problem by introducing new parameters $\theta_{ij}\equiv \omega_i-\omega_j$ \eqref{eq:const}.
+Next, we apply a Douglas-Rachford (DR) splitting strategy employed by ADMM to minimize the augmented Lagrangian $ \tilde{\mathcal{L}}_{\rho} $\eqref{eq:lag}.
 Finally, we revise the $\omega$-update step by utilizing an inexact randomized-block strategy to reduce the communication cost and preserve privacy.
-The algorithm is presented in Algorithm \ref{alg:1} and its derivation is given in Appendix A.1.
+The algorithm is presented in Algorithm \ref{alg:1} and its derivation is given in Appendix A.